Half Moon Bay high school surfers have their pick of world class waves

 Like many high school sports, making the team is competitive.
 There are 24 kids on the varsity surf team and to keep up with demand, they created a junior variety team.

-Surfing is unlike many other high school sports, the team is co ed and their season runs throughout the fall and spring semester, that's nearly twice as long as other high school seasons.
+Surfing is unlike many other high school sports, the team is co-ed, and their season runs throughout the fall and spring semesters, that's nearly twice as long as other high school seasons.

+READ MORE: Berkeley teen becomes youngest person ever to swim Hawaii Kaiwi channel

 The caliber of waves the high schoolers are surfing also separates them from the crowd.